 Much like the limitation period mentioned above, this suspension will also be retroactive to Monday, March 16, 2020, and will continue until the state of emergency ends.

-If you have any questions about this topic or would like assistance with developing and/or reviewing pandemic plans, please do not hesitate to contact a Mathews Dinsdale lawyer.
+We will continue to update our clients with information as soon as it becomes available.
+If you have any questions about this topic, other COVID-19 related questions, or would like assistance with developing and/or reviewing pandemic plans, please do not hesitate to contact a Mathews Dinsdale lawyer, or refer to the Firm’s COVID-19 website resources.